 As early in the process as is feasible a Penn State degree-granting college must submit a brief ACUE Articulation Agreement Prospectus utilizing the on-line submission form.
 Prospectuses initiate effective preliminary consultation within disciplines and across the breadth of the University utilizing the ACUE membership.

 Prospectuses should be submitted by ACUE deans a minimum of one week before the next ACUE meeting and will be distributed electronically by the Office of Undergraduate Education to the ACUE membership.
-International agreement proposals also will be copied to the University Office of Global Programs.
 The prospectus process provides an early opportunity for formative consultation with appropriate colleagues.
 Each prospectus is placed on the ACUE agenda.

 The ACUE prospectus review committee provides a brief recommendation to the submitting college, taking into consideration the ACUE discussion and strategic and curricular university resources and needs.
 Copies of the memo are provided to the vice president and dean for undergraduate education, and others as appropriate.
 A college may begin its articulation proposal and memo of agreement once the ACUE Prospectus Memo has been received and reviewed.
 That memo will become part of the articulation process record maintained by the Office of Undergraduate Education.
 Issues raised in the ACUE Articulation Memo must be addressed within the Articulation Proposal.

 Consultation is expected during the Articulation Proposal writing stage between the proposing college and those likely to have a shared interest, and those who may be impacted by the articulation.
 Consultation should include all ACUE deans, academic units within the college from which the proposal is generated, and other colleges in which the proposed program is or may be offered.